rimaout/Obsidian-Vault/3. MOCS/Uni MOC/Uni_Archive/Circuiti sequenziali.md

 ## Definizione

 - **Combinational logic** is a type of digital logic which is implemented by Boolean circuits where the output is a [[Algebra Booleana#Funzioni Booleane|pure function]] of the present *input only*.
-- This is in contrast to [[Circuiti sequenziali|sequential logic]], in which the output depends not only on the present *input* but also on the *history of the input*.
+- This is in contrast to [[Circuiti Sequenziali|sequential logic]], in which the output depends not only on the present *input* but also on the *history of the input*.
 In other words, sequential logic has memory while combinational logic does not.

 - **Latch e Flip-Flop** sono circuiti capaci di memorizzare uno stato binario finche sono alimentati o finche un segnali in ingresso non ne cambia lo stato